• Skip to main content

 It sure can!

-Wrap it well in plastic wrap and you can freeze this bread (either in individual slices, or the entire loaf) for up to three months.
+Wrap it well in plastic wrap and you can freeze this bread (either in individual slices, or the entire loaf) for up to two months.

 Want more yummy apple recipes?